MinweiShen/scaffolding/README.md

 * `scaffold remove <name>`

 Remove a template if you don't want it.

+* `scaffold install -t <path>`

+Move a template to the templates directory (result of locate command).
+After this, you can use <name> to access the template.

 **Note:**For a full list of documentation, use ``scaffold -h``